Murder of Alison Shaughnessy: Taylor sisters become suspects

 Police inquiries quickly established that John and Michelle Taylor were having an affair at the time of the murder.
 It emerged that Michelle saw John as her lover and believed that they would have a long-term relationship together.
 A virgin before she met John, she was even asked by him to go on the pill so they could maintain a long-term relationship.
 Michelle later said he was her first true love.
 Alison had not been aware of the affair, although she strongly disliked Michelle.
-It was discovered that John had spent the night before his wedding to Alison having sex with Michelle, and Michelle would later claim that they had also slept together on the morning of the wedding.
+It was discovered that John had spent the night before his wedding to Alison having sex with Michelle, and Michelle later claimed that they had also had sex on the morning of the wedding.
 Michelle had even organised and paid for John's stag night, and John paid for her flight and hotel when she came for the wedding.

 On 24 July 1991, police searched Michelle's room at the Churchill Clinic, where they found a diary in which she recorded her daily thoughts about John and their secret relationship together.
 She also recorded her feelings towards Alison, and a soon-to-be infamous passage was found that read "my dream solution would be for Alison to disappear as if she never existed".
 This indicated to police that she had a clear motive to kill Alison.
 In her first three statements to police, she made no mention of the affair.
 When asked if she knew if John had any extra-marital affairs, she did not disclose hers and instead claimed he had affairs with other women.
 She claimed that she did not really know John or Alison, and had certainly never been to the Vardens Road flat before.
 This was later found to be a lie.